Forest

 Page reviewed: 03/09/2025

-Unlike even-aged systems, where genetically improved regeneration material can be deployed to mitigate climate-related risks, CCF relies on natural regeneration and the assumption that sufficient genetic variation exists to support adaptation.
-However, critical questions remain: How does repeated selection cutting affect genetic diversity, relatedness, and adaptive potential?
-Can CCF inadvertently increase inbreeding or reduce growth potential over multiple generations?
+Unlike even-aged systems, where genetically improved regeneration material is deployed to increase growth and mitigate climate-related risks CCF mostly relies on natural regeneration with the assumption that sufficient genetic variation exists to support adaptation.
+However, critical questions remain: In the context of selective logging and self-regeneration, could CCF inadvertently increase inbreeding and reduce genetic diversity?
+How might such processes affect growth performance over successive generations?
+Are the trees left on site and thus contributing to regeneration truly well-adapted, thereby supporting long-term forest resilience?

 Historical high-grading practices provide cautionary examples of how intensive selective harvesting can degrade growth and quality, potentially through genetic effects.
 Modern CCF practices are less intense, but without empirical genetic studies, the long-term consequences for population structure, low-frequency adaptive variants, and resilience to climate change remain largely speculative.